Correction-Zhe/LightWeightCNN-Denosing/README.md

 # LightWeightCNN-Denosing

 Train/Test
-Download complete training and testing dataset in folder dataset.
+Training and testing dataset in folder dataset.